 - Lay out a piece of wax or parchment paper, lightly sprinkle it with flour, then roll out one of the crusts for the bottom of the pie.
 Then press the crust into a 9″ pie plate.

-- Add the apple mixture and dot with about a 1 tsp butter.
+- Add the apple mixture to the pie and dot with about a 1 tsp butter.

 - Press the edges of the pie dough together to seal it.